CarolHall-NCSU-CBE/Serial-DMD-PRIME20/README.md

 where *Concentration* is in *mM* and *boxlength* is in *Angstrom*|

-- An example of **input.txt** that include parameters for are use-defined annealing temperature is below.
+- An example of **input.txt** that includes parameters for are use-defined annealing temperature is below.
 If running simulaiton with default annealing temperature, set annealing = 0 and delete all parameter below that line.
 >
 	Peptide sequence 1